 Here are all the tips and tricks you need to choose the best preschool backpack.

-Try the backpack on your child
+1. Try the backpack on your child

 Does the school send home a communication folder that needs to fit?
 Will cold-weather gear, a packed lunch or a change of clothes be stored there?
-For your special needs child, do you need to supply any extras such as diapers or pull-ups, wipes, certain foods or drink, etc?
+If you have a special needs child, do you need to supply any extras such as diapers or pull-ups, wipes, certain foods or drink, etc?
 Take these things into account when selecting the size of preschool backpack.
 Remember, backpacks can look very different on the store shelf than on your child!
 Two school bags that appear the same size on the shelf may fit very differently on your preschooler.

-- Least complexity of pockets – one main section and one or two smaller pockets in front is an ideal configuration for most preschoolers.
+- Least complexity of main pockets – one main section and one or two smaller pockets in front is an ideal configuration for most preschoolers.
 Avoid bags with multiple pockets of similar sizes – these might be great for older children but not the preschooler.
-In the case of a special needs preschooler, it’s even more important to keep things simple so the teacher can get to your child’s things quickly without having to hunt in different pockets.
+In the case of a special needs child, it’s even more important to keep things simple so the teacher can get to your child’s things quickly without having to hunt in different pockets.

 - Waterproof – Luckily, most school backpacks sold in stores are waterproof.
 Unless you happen to live in a very dry climate, resist the temptation to get a canvas or quilted cotton preschool backpack because these will let water into your child’s belongings.